 Subnet for the deployed workstations, for example Subnet name “subnet-workstations” with address range 10.1.240.0/20

-One of the connector or workstations subnets can be created with when the vnet is created.
+One of the connector or workstations subnets can be created when the vnet is created.
 The others can be added after the vnet is created.
 In the vnet tab the Gateway subnet is added by clicking “+ Gateway Subnet” and regular subnets by clicking the “+ Subnet”.

-Security groups will help protect our resources and are especially important on “subnet-connector” as the Cloud Access Connector deployed on this subnet will have a public IP address.
+Security groups will help protect resources and are especially important on “subnet-connector” as the Cloud Access Connector deployed on this subnet will have a public IP address.
 Create a Network Security Group and apply it to the subnets, or better yet create the Network Security Group first and add to the subnet when creating them.
-The default security group will allow unlimited internal connectivity, allow unlimited connectivity out to the internet but will block everything coming in from the internet.
+The default security group will allow unlimited internal connectivity and allow unlimited connectivity out to the internet, but will block everything coming in from the internet.
 We need to allow internet access to the required PCoIP ports (TCP/UDP 4172, TCP 443, TCP 60443, TCP 80).
-We will also require SSH access to Linux virtual machines (TCP 22) and RDP access to windows virtual machines (TCP 3389) but by establishing the VPN first we can access these through the VPN from the corporate network rather than from a public IP address and not open those ports in the security group.
+We will also require SSH access to Linux virtual machines (TCP 22) and RDP access to windows virtual machines (TCP 3389).
+By establishing the VPN first we can access these through the VPN from the corporate network rather than from a public IP address and not open those ports in the security group.

 Create the Network Security Group under the networking tab and once created add the PCoIP rules by navigating to the Network security group page and go to the Inbound security rules tab.
 Once here click “+ Add” to add new rules.
 The following diagram shows an example Network Security Group called “CloudAccessConnector-nsg” which also includes SSH and RDP ports (not recommended).